What is an ear canal infection?

 Sometimes, the infection affects just one spot in your ear canal and forms a painful pimple.
 When the pimple breaks open, blood and pus leak out.

-How can doctors tell if I have external otitis?
+How can doctors tell if I have an ear canal infection?

-Doctors tell if you have external otitis by looking in your ear.
+Doctors tell if you have an ear canal infection by looking in your ear.

 Use suction or dry cotton wipes to clean out your ear